xtjoeytx/GServer-v2/bin/docs/npcserver.md

 ### Communicating with a clientside script

-It is not easy to communicate with a NPC's clientside script.
+It is not easy to communicate with an NPC's clientside script.
 The client will not process any `triggeraction` events that did not originate from the client itself, so you can't trigger the NPC's clientside script directly.
 Hacks can be done using the `shoot` command, but that is not recommended; instead, you should rewrite scripts to communicate in the other direction.